vfceball/RC-FIAP/README.md

  4. Clone or download the [RC-FIAP repository](https://github.com/vfceball/RC-FIAP)
  5. Using your preferred IDE(PyCharm, Spyder) open the RC_FIAP_main.py file

-contact vceballos@uninorte.edu.co for further assistance
+Contact vceballos@uninorte.edu.co for further assistance, or if you need to perform IDA or Conditional Scenario Spectra (CSS) type of analyses.